dataography/Hadoop-Platform/Spark_Tutorial_pySpark_Shell/Creating_Data_Frame.md

 #In this file, we will learn how to create a data frame step by step, and perform some basic transformations on it.

-Lets a create a table of Movies.
+Let's create a table of Movies.

     in[]: Movies = sc.parallelize([
       ["Naked", 1994, "Mike Leigh", "Comedy, Drama",7.9, 0],